-Infrastructure Re equirements from Masterplan Zones

-Development/ Nature of the Contribution Delivery

-Masterplan ١.

-Develope

-ACC skel > NHS Other

-A ۵ SW Ż ō

-Cumulative Tran sport Infrastructure

-All Contributions required in order to address ~ ~

-the cumulative impact of development on

-the transport network.
-Possible issues to

-be resolved / schemes are listed in

-Supplementary Guidance and further

-detailed work is required to establish

-whether these are the most appropriate

-solutions for each development.

-PublicTransport and Walking and Cycling Infrastructure

-All New developments to be served by ~ ~

-comprehensive pedestrian and cycle

-network and frequent public transport

-services including new and extended

-services.

-Roads • •

-Murcur & Direct road access from Dubford and ~ ~

-Dubford Mundurno onto local road connecting

-to B999 with potential new intersection.

-New spur from Murcar to A90 Murcar ~ ~

-roundabout.
+Infrastructure Re equirements from Masterplan Zones Development / Nature of the Contribution Delivery Masterplan ACC Developer SW NHS Other Cumulative Tran sport Infrastructure All Contributions required in order to address the cumulative impact of development on the transport network.
+Possible issues to be resolved / schemes are listed in Supplementary Guidance and further detailed work is required to establish whether these are the most appropriate solutions for each development. ~ > Public Transport and Walking and Cycling Infrastructure All New developments to be served by comprehensive pedestrian and cycle network and frequent public transport services including new and extended services. ~ ~ Roads Murcur & Dubford Direct road access from Dubford and Mundurno onto local road connecting to B999 with potential new intersection. ~ New spur from Murcar to A90 Murcar roundabout. / ~

-Grandhome New road accesses from Grandhome /
+Grandhome New road accesses from Grandhome ~ ~

-Grananome onto Parkway. ~ /
+onto Parkway.

-Improve Whitestripes Road and B997 to ~
+Improve Whitestripes Road and B997 to ~ /

 appropriate design standards for

 forecasted traffic volumes and enable

 sufficient access to AWPR (does not

 include further capacity improvements

 connecting the B977/B997 through

 Parkhill towards Dyce Drive).

 Stoneywood New road connection from Stoneywood ~ ~

 development to A947 with new

 junctions.

-Dyce Drive Access from employment sites onto ~ ~
+Dyce Drive Access from employment sites onto ~ /

 new Dyce Drive link road.

 Newhills Road connection from existing ~ ~

 Expansion roundabout at A96 / Dyce Drive

 through masterplan area and to

 Kepplehills Road.

 Greenferns Road access from Greenferns to ~ ~

 Provost Rust Drive and Provost Fraser

 Drive.

 Maidencraig New major junctions on A944 to access ~ ~

 Maidencraig sites.

 Kingswells New major junction from employment ~ ~

 development to access A944.

 Countesswells New road links and major junctions at ~ ~

 A944, with appropriate design

 standards to accommodate forecasted

-Ed.
-Cald traffic volumes.
+traffic volumes.

-Friasfield Oldfold Upgrades to the local road network. ~
+Friasfield Upgrades to the local road network. ~ ~

-Olalola New major junction connecting Oldfold ~ /
+Oldfold New major junction connecting Oldfold ~ ~

+to A93.

-l aimata a to A93.
-Road connections from Loirston to
+Loirston Road connections from Loirston to ~ ~

-Loirston ~ /

 A956 through Industrial area to

-Souterhead Roundabout and using junction adjacent to Old Wellington
+Souterhead Roundabout and using

+junction adjacent to Old Wellington

 Road (which could become a signalised

 junction).

-Secondary Schoo ļ
+Secondary School l Education •

-gainst residential development sites only)
+(Contributions sets a gainst residential development sites only)

 Cloverhill, & Additional secondary school capacity. ~ ~

-Dubford , , ,
+Dubford

 Grandhome New secondary school provision. ~ ~

-Greenferns & Additional secondary school capacity at · ✓
+Greenferns & Additional secondary school capacity at ~ ~]

 Maidencraig Northfield Academy

 Maidencraig Additional secondary school capacity at ~ ~

-S Hazlehead Academy
+Hazlehead Academy

 Countesswells New secondary school provision ~ ~

 Loirston New secondary school provision ~ ~

-Primary School E , 1
+Primary School E ducation

 (Contributions sets a gainst residential development sites only)